yonggqiii/it5100a-notes/src/types/sections/type_systems.md

 there won't be type errors.
 As we have seen, the nature of
-\[statically-typed\] type systems forces us to program in a different way (at least compared to dynamically typed languages like Python), and this is what we will explore in this lecture.
+\[statically-typed\] type systems forces us to program in a different way (at least compared to dynamically typed languages like Python), and this is what we will explore in this chapter.

 ## Types